Bioconductor/BBS/Doc/Prepare-Ubuntu-20.04-HOWTO.md

 Notes:

-- `scipy` is needed by Bioconductor package MOFA but also by the `sklearn` module (when `sklearn` is imported and `scipy` is not present, the former breaks).
+- `scipy` is needed by Bioconductor packages MOFA and MOFA2, but also by the `sklearn` module (when `sklearn` is imported and `scipy` is not present, the former breaks).
 However, for some reason, `sudo -H pip3 install sklearn` does not install `scipy` and completes successfully even if `scipy` is not installed.

-- `numpy`, `sklearn`, `h5py`, and `pandas` are needed by Bioconductor packages BiocSklearn and MOFA, and `numpy` is also needed by Bioconductor package DChIPRep.
+- `numpy`, `sklearn`, `h5py`, and `pandas` are needed by Bioconductor packages BiocSklearn, MOFA and MOFA2, and `numpy` is also needed by Bioconductor package DChIPRep.

-- `mofapy` is needed by Bioconductor package MOFA.
+- `mofapy` and `mofapy2` are needed by Bioconductor packages MOFA and MOFA2, respectively.

 - `tensorflow` is needed by Bioconductor packages scAlign and netReg.
 Note that trying to load the module in a Python 3 session might raise the following error: